 Our community service project involved going into a street with a team of 170 people and transforming 17 homes.
 In just 3 hours the Aspiring Leaders Forum changed the lives of 17 families, helping them to do things they couldn’t do alone.
 At the home we worked on, I met a boy called John Harvey.
 John Harvey was 8 years old.
 I asked John Harvey what he wanted to be when he grows up, he responded: “I want to be like you”.
 Why?
 I asked.
 “Because your nice and you help people,” John said.
 Little John Harvey touched the hearts of our team and will without a doubt become a leader within his community.

-The keynote speakers we heard from over the forum had never met or discussed their speeches, yet each speaker discussed the same topics.
+The keynote speakers we heard from over the Aspiring Leaders Forum had never met or discussed their speeches, yet each speaker discussed the same topics.

 All speakers touched on the importance of family and having a good relationship at home.
 They discussed the importance of being true to yourself and knowing what your values are and standing strong to these values both at home and work.